simpleanalytics/blog/_posts/2022-09-16-new-ruling-your-cookie-data-might-be-sensitive-data-here-is-why-that-matters.md

 ---
-title: "New ruling: Your cookie data might be sensitive data.
-Here is why that matters"
+title: "New ruling: Your cookie data might be sensitive data"
 author_slug: carlo
 author: Carlo Cilento
 excerpt: "Cookies have always been treated as personal data under the GDPR, but are now considered sensitive data under the new ruling"